The Prairie Precision Sustainability Network (PPSN)

 -

-All participants sign a Permission to Use statement that outlines that the data is used for research purposes only, the data will be stored securely during the entire process and all participants will remain anonymous.
+Permission to Use Statement: This outlines that the data collected is used for research purposes only, it is stored securely during the entire process and all participants will remain anonymous.